Post Study Work Permit in USA for Indian Students 2025

 How to Get OPT Permit?

 The first thing is to have the Designated School Official (DSO) at your university recommend your case for OPT.
 A DSO is someone who assists and manages the status of international students.
-To be put forward, you will need to complete a certification process at your university.
+To be put forward, you must complete a certification process at your university.
 This includes submitting the OPT I-20 request form to the International Services Office.
 You can download this form from your university’s website.

 After speaking to the DSO, understand the typical OPT requirements such as: